abm-cleantech/WattUp-/README.md

 # WattUp!
 Landing Page

-A modern, responsive landing page for WattUp! - [brief description of your product].
+A modern, responsive landing page for WattUp! - WattUp! is a compact, plug-and-play energy conversion device that transforms human kinetic energy from gym workouts into usable electricity.
+Designed for small fitness centers, independent gyms, and eco-conscious athletes, WattUp! easily attaches to existing gym equipment — no modifications or replacements required.

 ## 🌐 Live Site

-Visit the live landing page: [https://[your-new-username].github.io/wattup/](https://[your-new-username].github.io/wattup/)
+Visit the live landing page: [https://abm-cleantech.github.io/wattup/](https://abm-cleantech.github.io/wattup/)

 ## 📋 About